-Spring Branch Trail is a 0.7 mile lightly trafficked loop trail located near Imperial, MO that features a river and is good for all skill levels.
+Spring Branch Trail is a 0.7 mile lightly trafficked loop trail located near Imperial, Missouri that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash